-How does it Work?
+How Does It Work?

 Example of EDLP

-Many large retailers like ‘Walmart,’ ‘Trade Joe’s,’ ‘Avenue Supermarket (D-Mart)’ etc. follows the EDLP model.
+Many large retailers like Walmart, Trade Joe’s’, Avenue Supermarts Limited(D-Mart), etc., follow the EDLP model.
 Walmart is a well-known giant retailer that offers products at low prices every day.
-This may result in a lower profit marginProfit MarginProfit Margin is a metric that the management, financial analysts, & investors use to measure the profitability of a business relative to its sales.
-It is determined as the ratio of Generated Profit Amount to the Generated Revenue Amount. for the retailers, but it creates volume, so the retailers gained by the volume that they sell.
-Walmart has its branches in many countries and has millionsMillionsThe symbol MM is used to represent numbers in millions, with the symbol M standing for thousand in roman numerals.
+That may result in a lower profit marginProfit MarginProfit Margin is a metric that the management, financial analysts, & investors use to measure the profitability of a business relative to its sales.
+It is determined as the ratio of Generated Profit Amount to the Generated Revenue Amount. for the retailers, but it creates volume, so they gain from their selling capacity.
+Walmart has branches in many countries and has millionsMillionsThe symbol MM is used to represent numbers in millions, with the symbol M standing for thousand in roman numerals.
 As a result, MM stands for a thousand multiplied by a thousand, which equals one million.
-Financial statements and other reports from large corporations often present amounts in the millions. of consumers around the world.
+Financial statements and other reports from large corporations often present amounts in the millions. of consumers worldwide.

 Rationale of EDLP